ksalokya/ksalokya/README.md

     <img src="https://capsule-render.vercel.app/api?type=slice&color=gradient&height=90&reversal=true" width="180">
 </div>

-- 🔭 I’m currently working on various projects usign MERN Stack.
+- 🔭 I’ve designed and developed various Full Stack projects.
-- 👀 I’m interested in Web Development & Cyber Security.
+- 👀 I’m interested in Full Stack Development & Cyber Security.
 - 💞️ I’m looking to collaborate on any project that'll help me to learn new things!
 - 💬 Ask me about anything, I will be happy to help!
 - ⚡ Fun fact: Comments to temporarily remove part of code..😁